sharetribe/flex-docs/src/docs/concepts-messages/email-notifications/index.md

 in contrast to built-in email notifications, which are typically actionable and related to account management.

+You can edit the content of the transaction notifications in Console TODO EXPLAIN EDITOR

-You can update, add, or delete transaction notifications by [editing the transaction process](/how-to/edit-transaction-process-with-flex-cli/).
+You can update message keys, as well as add or delete transaction notifications, by
+[editing the transaction process](/how-to/edit-transaction-process-with-flex-cli/).
 The
 [template sub-directory](https://github.com/sharetribe/flex-example-processes/tree/master/default-booking/templates)